devWRM/vocabulary/zNOTES.md

 ====================================

 CREATE Word Steps
-    - Add an add word button with an onclick listener to the renderStudent method in the Student class
+    - Add =>> (add word button with an onclick listener) to the renderStudent method in the Student class
+    - Create a showForm function to hide student related divs and call to show the form
     - Create a form function and set up event listener in it to trigger CREATE
     - Create a submission function fo fetch POST data to URL address